chiphuyen/ml-interviews-book/answers/chapter8.md

         Dropout can be applied in a RNN in different ways:
         1. It can be applied to the hidden state that goes to the output and not to the next timestamp.
 Note that different samples in a mini-batch should have different dropout masks but the same sample in different time steps should have the same mask
         2. It can be applied to the inputs x_t
-        3. It can be applied to the weights between the hidden states.
+        3. It can be applied to the weights between the hidden states (on the recurrent states).
 Note that the same dropout mask should be used for all time steps in a mini-batch
 2. [E] What’s density estimation?
 Why do we say a language model is a density estimator?
     Density estimation means estimating the probability density function (PDF) of a random variable from a set of observations.
 The PDF of a variable describes the probability of the variable taking on different values.